10 Underappreciated Solo Paul McCartney Songs

 But besides the fun blast from the past, the song has an ultra-cool bass line, a serious groove and a catchy, scat-style chorus reminiscent of "Heart of the Country."

-Damian Fanelli is the online managing editor at Guitar World.
+Damian Fanelli is the online managing editor at Guitar World and Guitar Aficionado.
 His New York-based band, the Blue Meanies, plays "Eat At Home," "The Mess" and other forgotten stuff.
+He's a former member of the Gas House Gorillas and Mister Neutron.

 You Might Also Like...